digicatapult/bridgeAI-airflow-DAGs/dags/regression_data_ingestion/README.md

 kubectl get pvc -n bridgeai
 ```

-*Note: The above PVC creation is needed for the data ingestion dag to work.*
 ### Mounting host path to a container generated using KubernetesPodOperator

 If using a KIND cluster, to mount a host path to the model training container;